 Mitch Daniels (17:51):

 Well, let me press you just a little further on this.
 Libertarianism versus libertinism.
-There's certainly a thread of absolute maximum freedom, no limits, no particular value judgments about what sort of behavior is and isn't, right?
-So when you say virtue, is it consistent with that view or some, there's a true libertarian committed to the principles.
-You just enunciated believe that self-restraint at least is essential whatever the rules of society permit.
+There’s certainly a thread of absolute maximum freedom, with no limits and no particular value judgments about what kinds of behavior are and aren’t right.
+So when you say virtue, is that consistent with that view?
+Does a true libertarian, committed to the principles you just enunciated, believe that self-restraint, at least, is essential, whatever the rules of society may permit?

 Stephanie Slade (18:34):